Keith Wright (basketball)

-Keith Andre Wright (born July 22, 1989) is an American professional basketball player for Stade Rochelais of the LNB Pro B. He played college basketball for Harvard.
+Keith Andre Wright (born July 22, 1989) is an American professional basketball player for Atomerőmű SE of the Nemzeti Bajnokság I/A. He played college basketball for Harvard.

 High school career

 Wright attended Princess Anne High School and Norfolk Collegiate School, where he graduated from.
 As a senior, he averaged 20.5 points, 13.0 rebounds and 3.5 blocks per game.
 In high school, Wright was a two-time All-State selection.

 College career

 Freshman season

 In Wright's freshman season, he appeared in 24 games, including 17 starts.
 He averaged 8.0 points per game and 5.5 rebounds per game.
 He was named Ivy League Rookie of the Week twice.

 Sophomore season

 Wright appeared in 24 games, starting in 18.
 During his sophomore season, Wright averaged 8.9 points per game and 4.6 rebounds per game.
 During this season, Harvard made the CollegeInsider.com Postseason Tournament.
 Harvard lost in the first round of the tournament to Appalachian State.